What is a network? / What is the internet?

-Ok so here are the different actors/elements playing a role when accessing to a website from an end user perspective:
+Here are below a non-exhaustive list of the different actors/elements playing a role when accessing to a website (so to say when accessing to a server holding those files composing the website) from an end user perspective:

 - A terminal, we just mentioned those.
 Terminals are the technologies that internet are using to connect to your website.